 Cryptography is a process that starts with unencrypted data or plaintext.
 You employ encryption algorithms to encrypt the data into ciphertext, which will, in turn, be decrypted back into readable and usable plaintext.

-There are two main types of encryption methods – symmetric and asymmetric encryption.
+There are two main types of common encryption methods – symmetric and asymmetric encryption.

 Symmetric encryption is also known as private key encryption.
 Kessler and other researchers refer to this method as Secret Key Cryptography.
 As the name implies, both the sender and receiver use only one key in this encryption method.
 Symmetric cryptography has a considerable advantage over the asymmetric algorithm when it comes to speed.
 This method is faster to run in terms of encryption and decryption processes since it uses one key, which is much shorter than in asymmetric encryption techniques.